mica-1999/Portfolio/README.md

 2. **Pages Router**: The `pages` router is the more stable and widely used router in Next.js.
 It follows a file-based routing system where each file in the `pages` directory automatically becomes a route in your application.
 This router is well-documented and has been used in production applications for a longer time.

 ### Using Next.js with React

+Next.js integrates seamlessly with React, allowing you to use all the features of React while adding powerful capabilities like server-side rendering and static site generation.
+Here's how you can use Next.js with React:

+- **Pages**: Create a `pages` directory at the root of your project.
+Each file in this directory represents a route in your application.
+For example, `pages/index.js` will be the home page, and `pages/about.js` will be the about page.

+- **Components**: Organize your React components in a separate directory, such as `components`, and import them into your pages as needed.

+- **API Routes**: Create API routes by adding files to the `pages/api` directory.
+Each file in this directory becomes an API endpoint.

 When you use Next.js in your project, you do not need to load the `react` and `react-dom` scripts from external sources like `unpkg.com`.
 Instead, you can install these packages locally using npm or your preferred package manager.
 Next.js will manage both `react` and `react-dom` for you.

 Next.js also has a built-in compiler that transforms JSX into valid JavaScript so that the browser can understand it.
 This means you do not need to use Babel for this purpose.
 For more information, you can refer to the [Next.js documentation](https://nextjs.org/docs).

 ### Layouts in Next.js